General terms and conditions

 15.1.
 Labconsort may provide installation services for pre-owned systems supplied by Labconsort.
 These services are strictly limited to:

-- placing the system at the location indicated by the Customer; and
+(a) placing the system at the location indicated by the Customer; and

-- connecting the system to existing utilities and IT infrastructure, insofar as they are suitable and compatible.
+(b) connecting the system to existing utilities and IT infrastructure, insofar as they are suitable and compatible.

 15.2.
 The standard fee for installation within the Netherlands, Belgium and Germany is EUR 1,250 per system, unless otherwise agreed in writing.
 This fee does not include any extra tubing, cables or accessories that are not part of the standard package of the system.